TERRAGREEN/Official-Documentation-for-the-TerraGreen-APIs-and-Streams/createwallet.md

-* To Create new wallet by using APIs Secret key
+* To create new wallet by using APIs Secret key